Sirius79/rectour2024/README.md

 2. Save it in a `data` folder at root level

-The code can be run as `python train.py`
+The code can be run as `python train.py --algo pop --device gpu`